Quick start

 Move money

-You’re now ready to move money with our API through your servers.
+After successfully creating a merchant account with a funding source, you’re ready to move money.
 Before initiating a transfer, you’ll need to get a payment method.
-You can get a list of all available payment methods for an account by entering the account ID and the amount of the transfer.
-For example, you can transfer money from a Moov wallet, or pull funds from another account through ACH debit.
+You can retrieve a list of all available payment methods for an account by entering the account ID and the amount of the transfer.
+For example, you can transfer money from a Moov wallet, or pull funds from another account.
+The Dashboard will list available payment methods when you create a transfer.

 1